canfar/openstack-sandbox/doc/CANFAR_shared_vm_credentials.md

 # CANFAR batch processing using shared VMs

 There is presently no good system in place for the following scenario: someone creates a VM that they wish to share with collaborators.
 Collaborators execute batch jobs with this VM, but supply their own CADC credentials so that their (potentially proprietary) data may be accessed at run time, and results can be stored back into their VOSpace with group privileges.
+Related to this is the desire to move away from maintaining individual accounts on the CANFAR login/submission host for all users.
+Instead, we wish to explore the possibility of a web service handling job submission using a single account on the Condor submission host on behalf of the users.

 Throughout this document we assume [(HT)Condor 7.8.8](http://research.cs.wisc.edu/htcondor/manual/v7.8/ref.html) which is the version used by CANFAR at the time of writing.

-## Submitting jobs as **nobody**
+## Executing jobs as **nobody**

 In the CANFAR submission file there is a Condor option that is normally set
 ```